bruprescott/CTDizzle/Documentation/User_Guide.md

 3. In Additional Board URLs, add the following link: https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json
 4. Navigate to Tools > Board > Boards Manager.
-5. In the Boards Manage window, search for SparkFun AVR Boards.
+5. In the Boards Manager window, search for SparkFun AVR Boards.
 Install SparkFun AVR Boards.
-6. Navigate to Tools > Boards > Qduino Mini. **Any other selection will brick your Qduino.**
+6. Navigate to Tools > Boards > Qduino Mini. **Any other board selection will brick your Qduino.**
-7. Connect your Qduino Mini to your computer via microUSB.
+7. Connect your Qduino Mini to the computer via microUSB.
 Turn on the Qduino.
 8. Navigate to Tools > Port.
 Select the available COM port.
 Make a note of which port is selected and which USB port you are using on your computer.
-If using a different USB port for later uploads, your port will need to be changed to what is available.
+If using a different USB port for later uploads, your com port will need to be changed to what is available.
 Your Qduino Mini should now be upload ready.
 This will be tested after installing additional libraries.

 #### Formatting the SD Card
 It is also necessary to format the microSD card that will be used to store the data.

-1. Insert your microSD card into a USB adapter and plug into your computer.
+1. Insert your microSD card into a USB adapter and plug into the computer.
 2. Navigate to Windows Explorer, right click your microUSB card and select format.
 3. Under file system, select FAT32.
 Select Start.
-4. Navigate to your microSD card in Windows Explorer.
-5. Create a new text file named “datalog.txt” and save it to the microSD card.
+A
+4. Your card should now be formatted.
-6. If desired, create additional folders to save sketches and old data.
+5. OPTIONAL: Navigate to your SD card through Windows Explorer.
+If desired create and additional folder to save old data.

 #### Setting Up the Required Libraries
 Several libraries are needed to allow the OpenCTD operating code to work.
+These libraries allow communication with the sensors and allow the use of unique commands.
 They can either be found within the Arduino IDE or downloaded from GitHub.
-Libraries native within the IDE are automatically included by the operating code and no further steps are necessary.
+Libraries native within the IDE are automatically included by the operating code and no further steps are necessary to include them.
 The following instructions show how to download and access the third party libraries.

 |Native Libraries|Third Party Libraries|
 |:---:|:---:|